richsoni/www-richsoni.com/src/songs/just-like-just-like-tom-thumbs-blues.md

 artists: [Rich Soni]
 ---

-When You've Broken Your Spine,
-When Your Coughing Up Brine & Blood Too
+# Lyrics

+When you've broken your spine,
+When your coughing up brine & blood too
-When Your Lost & Confused
+When your lost & confused
-When Groveling Is All You Can Do

-For Years She Shed Tears
-While Her Ears Yearn For The Steps Of My Shoe
+When groveling is all you can do

+For years she shed tears
+While her ears yearn for the steps of my shoe
-But Once Again,
+But once again,
-The Winds Of Aeolus
+The winds of Aeolus
-Blew Me Away From You
+Blew me away from you

-Well, If You See Althea,
+Well, if you see Althea,
-Send Her The Wild Roving Sign
+Send her The Wild Roving Sign
-She'll Tell You Your Fortune,
-She'll Sing You Some Four Over Nine
+She'll tell you your fortune,
+She'll sing you some four over nine

-Then Just Like Calypso,
+Then just like Calypso,
-She'll Rob You Of Seven Years Time
-And The Last Word She Gives You Is: 'Trouble',
-As She Waves You Goodbye
+She'll rob you of seven years time
+And the last word she gives you is: 'Trouble',
+As she waves you goodbye

-Sweet Sabrina, She Liked To Keep It Reckless & Loose
+Sweet Sabrina, she liked to keep it reckless & loose
-With Her Roguish Black Eyes, She Would Steal The Aegis Right Off Of Zeus
-The Paupers They Brought Her To The Augur Who Offered Up An Excuse:
-He Points To The Sky, And He Cries, Besides We Already Tied Up The Noose!’

-In Achaea's Yard, A Bard, Sings Your Songs The Clowns
-While They Pilfer Your Wine, They Take Turns Kicking Your Dogs All Around
-Your Fortune's Endangered, You Feel Like A Stranger In Your Own Home Town
-Settled Down In The Rocks, Til' The Locks Of The Dawn Start To Crown
+With her roguish black eyes, she would steal the Aegis right off of Zeus
+The paupers they brought her to the augur who offered up an excuse:
+He points to the sky, and he cries: 'Besides, we already tied up the noose!'

+In Ithaca's Yard, a bard, sings your songs the clowns
+While they pilfer your wine, they take turns kicking your dogs around
+Your family is in danger, you feel like a stranger in your own home town
+Settled down in the rocks, til' the locks of the Dawn start to crown

-Here Words On A Wing, For Kings Who's Absence Brings A Different Kind Of Love!
+Hear words on a wing, For Kings Who's Absence Brings A DIFFERENT KIND OF LOVE!
-While Maidens At The Window Sing, 'Bluebeard!
-Darling, Won't You Please Come Up!'
+While maidens at the window sing, 'Bluebeard!
+Darling, Won't You PLEASE COME UP!'
-Well, A Sword To Revenge It's Just Like A Net To A Bluff
+Well, A Sword To Revenge It's Just Like A NET TO A BLUFF
-I'm Going Back To Anticleia Babe, I Do Believe I've Had Enough
+I'm going back to Anticleia, I do believe I've had enough